atosorigin/circuit-notification-bot/README.md

      - in `composer.json`: Edit name, description and author, but leave everything else unchanged.
      - in `config.php`   : Insert your OAuth Client ID and Secret.
 Insert the conversation ID of the conversation the messages should appear in.
 (See Q&A below how to get it.)
  - `composer install` to install the dependencies.
+ - Install plugins via `composer require author/plugin-name`, also see below.
+ - Configure plugins in `config.php`.
  - Your bot is now ready!

+## Run a Bot

+    ./run-bot.php path/to/bot

 # Plugins